 The Western Australian government development agency LandCorp has unveiled an innovative new housing project, designed by David Barr Architect, that comprises three apartments but appears as a single dwelling.

-The Gen Y Demonstration Housing Project is designed to appeal specifically to potential home owners aged between 21 and 36.
+The Gen Y Demonstration Housing Project is designed to appeal specifically to potential home owners born between 1980 and 1995.
 The project is located at WGV at White Gum Valley, LandCorp’s sustainable residential development that is anticipated to be home to 150 people.

 David Barr Architect won a 2013 design competition for the project, which called for sustainable infill housing concepts tailored to Gen Y.

 The winning design consists of three one-bedroom apartments on a small, 250-square-metre site at the corner of Hope Street and Mouquet Vista.
 David Barr said the primary driver of the design was home ownership and housing affordability.
 Hence, the project dubbed Step House is intended to give would-be Gen Y home buyers a step onto the property ladder.

 The apartments vary in plan but each is between 47 and 50 square metres and has its own a kitchen, dining and living rooms, bathroom, laundry and access to outdoor space.
 They are strata titled, allowing them to be independently owned and sold in the future, on the assumption that an owner could financially leverage the equity in the property.

 The apartments are arranged as three interlocking units, “like a Tetris puzzle” as Barr describes – a formation that enables each unit to access natural northern light and cross ventilation.
 The house is also designed to engage with the street by eliminating fences.
 Instead, brick planter boxes wrap around the edge of the site.

 “Its overall appearance is just like a single residential home,” Barr said.
 “It’s almost like ‘stealth density’ (to paraphrase something I read) where it appears like it could sit quite harmoniously within the context of the rest of the street.”